-Phantom trucks should be at the top because they are light and are so low and high at once!
+Phantom trucks should be at the top because they are light and can be both low and high at once!

-Awesome trucks turn well grind well and very light and durable the also have awesome graphics
+Awesome trucks turn well, grind well, and are very light and durable.
+They also have awesome graphics.

-I love my Orions, I ride the low 140's usually with 52mm wheels and I love they way my board feels.
-They are a little hard to find I have to buy them online but I can get them through skate gonzo dna which saves me shipping.
-I like the bushing and if you get the superiors the base plate is hollowed out.
+I love my Orions.
+I ride the low 140's, usually with 52mm wheels, and I love the way my board feels.
+They are a little hard to find.
+I have to buy them online, but I can get them through Skate Gonzo DNA, which saves me on shipping.
+I like the bushings, and if you get the Superiors, the base plate is hollowed out.

-These are the best trucks in the world I had mine forever also if your a fan of revive skate boards you need to check out the new decks that we are coming out with soon.
+These are the best trucks in the world.
+I've had mine forever.
+Also, if you're a fan of Revive Skateboards, you need to check out the new decks that we're coming out with soon.

-Prions are.
-Pretty good but don't come with really good bushings they grind pretty well and andrew shrock skates them so I guess there cool.
+Orions are pretty good, but they don't come with really good bushings.
+They grind pretty well, and Andrew Shrock skates them, so I guess they're cool.

 I've been skating for 30 years.
-Bought an Anchor complete as a cheap hack on holidays.
-They ain't no Thunders, but they're actually pretty light weight, grind nicely and have withstood 5 step tricks.
+I bought an Anchor complete as a cheap hack for holidays.
+They're not Thunders, but they're actually pretty lightweight, grind nicely, and have withstood 5-step tricks.

 Really nice trucks.
-I think anchor should be on the top.
-I love this trucks!
+I think Anchor should be on the top.
+I love these trucks!

 These are rad grinding machines!

-I have had them for a couple of weeks now and all I can say is they are amazing, they perform at professional level and are the best I have ever had!
+I have had them for a couple of weeks now, and all I can say is they're amazing.
+They perform at a professional level and are the best I've ever had.

 Great for people who are just starting out.
-Cheap, well made, very pleasant experience.
-Go get em.
+They're cheap, well-made, and provide a very pleasant experience.
+Go get them.

-No dough these are the best trucks on the list.
+No doubt, these are the best trucks on the list.

-I have the classic trackers b2 's 153, their slightly lower and lighter than my indies and I think, their awesome.
-They have nice bushings and turn really well, they grind perfectly in bowls and vert and you feel in total control of them " most of the time".
+I have the classic Tracker B2's 153.
+They're slightly lower and lighter than my Indies, and I think they're awesome.
+They have nice bushings and turn really well.
+They grind perfectly in bowls and vert, and you feel in total control of them most of the time.

-Tracker Darts are built well and turn really good!
+Tracker Darts are built well and turn really well!

 Quality and value!

-Top notch.
-I have had these for about 4-5 years, still going strong.
-Had two pairs of indy's before them and they are similar, not too light not too heavy.
-Grind well and are a bit cheaper than the rest.
-Good stuff
+Top-notch.
+I've had these for about 4-5 years and they're still going strong.
+I had two pairs of Indys before them, and they are similar: not too light and not too heavy.
+They grind well and are a bit cheaper than the rest.
+Good stuff.

-I've had mine for about four years before I had to switch them out!
-There some rad trucks!
+I've had mine for about four years before I had to switch them out.
+These are some rad trucks!

-Had mine for 3 years and is still in good condition!
+I've had mine for 3 years and they are still in good condition!

-I haven't skated in like 10 years but I remember back in the day element was Really good I guess I've been out the game too long.
+I haven't skated in like 10 years, but I remember back in the day, Element was really good.
+I guess I've been out of the game too long.

-Positiv Skateboard trucks are gloss pained, cast aluminum with carbon steel axle and kingpin and high rebound polyurethane cushions make turning easy.
+Positive Skateboard trucks are gloss-painted, cast aluminum with a carbon steel axle and kingpin.
+High-rebound polyurethane cushions make turning easy.

-Best quality for the price it came with the positive complete and it is amazing.
+The best quality for the price.
+It came with the Positive complete, and it is amazing.